vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. cfgcmd:: set zone-policy zone <name> interface <interfacenames>

-   Set a interfaces to a zone.
+   Set interfaces to a zone.
 A zone can have multiple interfaces.
-   But a interface can only be member in one zone.
+   But an interface can only be a member in one zone.

 .. cfgcmd:: set zone-policy zone <name> local-zone

-   Define the Zone as a local zone.
-A local zone have no interfaces and will be applied to the router itself.
+   Define the zone as a local zone.
+A local zone has no interfaces and will be applied to the router itself.

 .. cfgcmd:: set zone-policy zone <name> default-action [drop | reject]